 Therapeutic Interventions

-Recreation therapy is individualized to each person, their past, present and future interests and lifestyle.
+Recreation Therapy: is individualized to each person, their past, present and future interests and lifestyle.
 The recreation therapist has a unique perspective regarding the social, cognitive, physical, and leisure needs of the Veteran.
 Recreation therapists weave the concept of healthy living into treatment to improve functioning, and enhance independence and successful involvement in all aspects of life.

+Creative Arts Therapy: is the clinical process of expressing, communicating, and exchanging conscious and unconscious thoughts and feelings through the arts as interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved creative arts therapy program.
 Creative Arts Therapy is the use of arts - visual arts, dance, music, drama, and other media - materials, methods, modalities, and techniques through the creative process for therapeutic purposes.
 (Learn more...)

 Research